PHOTOS: Tropical Storm Hilary moves through San Diego

 The unusual storm marked California’s first tropical storm to hit in 84 years.
 Only a handful of storms have managed to bring tropical storm-force winds to the Golden State in the last century.

-Hilary’s center hit San Diego County around 5 p.m. before continuing northeast towards the inland empire in Riverside County.
-By 6 p.m., the heaviest precipitation subsided, while the back edge of the system continued to drop steady rain on residents into the evening.
+Hilary’s center hit San Diego County by 5 p.m.
+By 6 p.m., the heaviest precipitation had subsided, National Weather Service said, while the back edge of the system continued to drop steady rain on residents into the evening.

-Some parts of San Diego’s mountains received as much as six to eight inches with Hilary’s downpour, according to preliminary numbers from the National Weather Service.
-Coastal areas west of the mountains received about one to two inches — roughly 10 to 20% of the area’s average annual precipitation.
+Some parts of San Diego’s mountains received as much as 6-8 inches with Hilary’s downpour, according to preliminary numbers from the National Weather Service.
+Coastal areas west of the mountains received about 1-2 inches — roughly 10% to 20% of the area’s average annual precipitation.

 Several flash flood warnings were issued across the county Sunday, stretching as far east as Jacumba and as far north as Mount Laguna.
 Around 3:40 p.m., NWS also issued a brief tornado warning in Alpine and Descanso.
 The warning was lifted by 4 p.m.